mvmocanu/cookiecutter-django-docker/{{cookiecutter.repo_name}}/README.rst

   * Make sure you use your correct Windows username (Docker might not fill in the correct default).

 Under the hood docker will run a HyperV vm and use Windows Sharing (smbmount probably) thus it will be slow, symlinks won't work and the permission system is a bit loose.
+Good luck!